Eliza

 Key Features

-- Pattern matching - Uses regex patterns to generate contextual responses
+- Pattern matching: Uses regex patterns to generate contextual responses

 Configuration